 Birth center birth option

 Our midwives and nurses can help you have your baby at our safe, home-like birth center.
-We have three themed birth suites (Forest, Mountain and Meadow), each with its own large bathroom, tub, and a Queen-sized bed.
+We have three themed birth suites - Forest, Mountain and Meadow (scroll down to see photos of our birth suites).
+Each birth suite has its own large bathroom, tub, and a Queen-sized bed.
 We also have extra space for family and support people to rest while you’re in labor.
 If choosing to birth at our birth center, you will be able to:

 - Eat and drink during labor.